bonitasoft/bonita-doc/md/multi-language-pages.md

 no
 ```

-Now translate the text outside of Bonita BPM, in any suitable translation editor, or spreadsheet.
+Now translate the text outside of Bonita, in any suitable translation editor, or spreadsheet.

-### Add languages to Bonita BPM Portal
+### Add languages to Bonita Portal

-Before you can view a page in a language, that language must be supported for Bonita BPM web applications.
+Before you can view a page in a language, that language must be supported for Bonita web applications.
 French is one of the default languages supported, so you just need to add support for Russian.
-To do this, [add Russian from the Community translations to your Bonita BPM Portal](languages.md).
+To do this, [add Russian from the Community translations to your Bonita Portal](languages.md).
 Make sure that you add both the Community and Subscription files.
-Then restart your Bonita BPM Studio, start the Portal, and change the language to Russian to check that it is available.
+Then restart your Bonita Studio, start the Portal, and change the language to Russian to check that it is available.

 ### Add a localization asset to the page